Applying for membership

 This guidance is intended to assist organisations applying for IFN membership, and draws on the experience of the Membership Subcommittee in considering past applications as well as feedback from applicants.
 If applicants have questions or queries not covered by this guidance, they are encouraged to contact the IFN office.

 Applicants are asked to supply three things as part of their application:

 - A copy of their constitution (or equivalent); and

 - A statement about how they believe that their organisation meets the criteria for eligibility for membership (see below).

 As set out in the Membership Admission Policy, applications are first considered by the Membership Subcommittee Membership Subcommittee — a subcommittee of IFN’s Executive Committee (Board of Trustees).
 They are then considered by the Executive Committee as a whole in the light of advice from the Membership Subcommittee.
 The Executive Committee then puts applications to the AGM with an accompanying recommendation.

 The deadline for submitting applications is normally set at four months in advance of an AGM with the aim of allowing sufficient time for the Membership Subcommittee and the Executive Committee to consider an application.
 That can include, if necessary, requesting and considering further information.
-When the date of an AGM is fixed, the date of the deadline will be included on the IFN website and on the application forms.
+When the date of an AGM is fixed, the date of the deadline will be included on the IFN website.
 Applications may, however, be submitted at any time.
 It is helpful to submit it as far in advance of the deadline as is practical.

 Expressions of interest and informal inquiries are also welcome.